Dannykills/Applied-Generative-AI/AI Email Secretary/README.md

-# AI Email Secretary
+# ✉️ AI Email Secretary

-This project uses OpenAI's language models to transform meeting notes into professional email drafts.

-## 📂 Project Structure
+This tool uses OpenAI's language models to help you manage your inbox by summarizing yesterday’s emails and drafting thoughtful replies to the most important ones.
+It’s like a personal assistant for your daily email catch-up — especially useful after a busy day or long weekend.

+## 📁 What’s in This Folder

-- `AI_Email_Secretary.ipynb` — The main notebook that processes notes and generates emails.
+- `AI_Email_Secretary.ipynb` — The main notebook that runs the whole email assistant workflow.
-- `Alex_emails_march_04.csv` — A dataset of sample meeting notes.
+- `Alex_emails_march_04.csv` — A sample inbox dataset with emails from the previous day.
-- `config_template.json` — A config file where you can add your OpenAI API key (do not share sensitive keys publicly).
+- `config_template.json` — A blank config where you can insert your OpenAI API key and base URL.

-## 💡 Features
+## 💡 What It Actually Does

-- Summarizes long meeting notes into short, professional summaries.
+- Loads a CSV of emails received the previous day (you can replace it with your own).
-- Drafts email content using generative AI.
+- Extracts high-level summaries of each email using GPT.
-- Accepts structured and unstructured input text.
+- Ranks messages based on urgency and importance.
+- Drafts AI-generated responses to the top few emails (based on your chosen limit).
+- Offers easy access to both subject line suggestions and full reply drafts.

 ## 🛠 Requirements